Are Trucking Collisions Often Caused By Compact Cars?

 Whiplash is one of the commonest injuries that occur during trucking accidents.
 Rear-end collisions often produce the most serious cases of whiplash.
 The force of impact can cause the neck to move back and forth in a whip-like motion.
 This movement places pressure on the muscles and tendons located in the neck.
 Discomfort, tingling, headache, and body aches can all be attributed to whiplash.

-Contact Arash Law Today to Schedule a Free Consultation
+Contact Our Law Firm Today to Schedule a Free Consultation

-Arash law has recovered over $200 million for clients throughout the state of California.
+Our personal injury firm has recovered over $400 million for clients throughout California.
 We have decades of experience representing clients who suffered personal injuries during trucking accidents.
 We serve clients in San Francisco, Riverside, Sacramento, San Jose, Los Angeles, San Diego, and Sherman Oaks.
-Call Arash Law at (888) 488-1391 to schedule a free consultation during which we can discuss the facts of your case.
+Call us at (888) 488-1391 to schedule a free consultation during which we can discuss the facts of your case.